atlassian/atlassian-connect-example-app-node/spa/README.md

 # Overview

-This is the frontend of the Connect Node app in React.
-The React app renders the configuration flow of your Connect app.
-Reusable page components have been created with examples.
+This is the front end of the Connect Node app in React.

+This React app renders the configuration flow of your Connect app.

-# For Development
+Reusable page components are included, plus examples.

+# How to use the app

+A proxy server has been set up for local instances.

+This lets you work on your Connect app locally while still interacting with Jira.

-For local instances, a proxy server has been set up to run this locally.
-Three procedures must be run in order to view the frontend on a Jira instance:
+To view the front end on a Jira instance:

-1. **Run the Node app:** This app serves as the backend of your Connect app and handles requests from Jira.
-Use the command "yarn start" to start the application.
+1. **Run the Node app:** the Node app is the back end of your Connect app and handles requests from Jira.
+Use the command "yarn start" to start the app.

-2. **Run the React app:** This app is the frontend of your Connect app, providing the interface that users will interact with.
-Navigate to the SPA directory and then use the command "yarn start" to start the application.
+2. **Run the React app:** the React app is the front end of your Connect app and provides the user interface.
+Use the command “yarn start” from the SPA directory to start the app.

-3. **Run ngrok:** Ngrok provides a public URL that forwards incoming requests to your local server.
-In this case, the command "ngrok http --domain="your domain name" 3000" starts ngrok and points it to your local server running on port 3000.
-Be sure to replace "your domain name" with your actual domain name.
+3. **Run ngrok:** ngrok provides a public URL that forwards incoming requests to your local server.
+Run the command "ngrok http --domain="yourdomainname.com" 3000" to start ngrok and point it to your local server  on port 3000 (make sure to add in your actual domain name).

-All three processes (Node app, React app, and ngrok) need to be running simultaneously for the local development environment to run correctly.
-Each process should run in its own terminal window or tab.
+The Node app, React app, and ngrok all need to be running for the local development environment to run correctly.
+Run each process in its own terminal window or tab.

-This setup allows you to work on your Connect app locally while still interacting with Jira.